Wheels, tires, tubes - how do I choose them for my wheelchair?

 How do you fit a wheelchair to your needs?

-Here are the main considerations to guide you:
+Here are the main considerations that you can use as a guide:

 Type of wheelchair drive - manual or electric?
 If the wheelchair user has dexterous hands, it is definitely worth choosing a manual wheelchair.
 This one requires more effort, but allows to maintain fitness and upper body function.

 Lifestyle - a person's needs are extremely important.
-The depth and width of the seat, the weight of the wheelchair, the support, the positioning of the wheels or other accessories and add-ons should be chosen so that they make it as easy as possible for the person to lead an active and fulfilling life and not become a pain.
+The depth and width of the seat, the weight of the wheelchair, the support, the positioning of the wheels or other accessories and add-ons should be chosen so that they make it as easy as possible for the person to lead an active and fulfilling life, rather than being a pain.

 What should be considered when choosing wheelchair tires?